No Plumbing Needed: DIY Composting Toilet Instructions (with urine divertor)

 Just like you need some carbon material for your normal compost heap, you also need it for making humanure.
 Each time you go #2, you add a bit of substrate to the waste bucket.

-It seems like everyone with a composting toilet has their own preference as to what substrate is “best.”
-Some people swear by sawdust whereas others say that it doesn’t work well.
+Everyone with a composting toilet seems to have their own preference as to what substrate is “best.”
+Some people swear by sawdust, whereas others say it doesn’t work well.
 Peat moss is generally great, but you will probably need to buy it.

 Here are some options.
 Remember, it needs to be dry and high-carbon!